 The rooftop Gravity Bar pint is included in the price, and the 360-degree views over Dublin from up there are genuinely excellent.

-Honest caveat: it is expensive for what it is, and the whole thing feels heavily commercial in places.
+It is expensive for what it is, and the whole thing feels heavily commercial in places.

 But as a rite of passage in Dublin, it’s hard to skip, and if you want the full picture before you visit, our guide to the Guinness Brewery tour in Dublin covers everything you need to know.